ruaridhcostello/web322-main/notes/week02.md

 All npm packages that you install locally for your application will be installed in a node_modules folder in your project folder.

-Here are the most common npm commands you will use:
+While there are over 60 "npm" [commands available](https://docs.npmjs.com/cli/commands), the ones that we will most commonly use in this course are as follows:

 <div class="overflow-table">
 <table class="table-bordered table-condensed top-20 bottom-20" style="width:100%;">